Sea Kayaking For The First Time

 We all went out that afternoon.
 It took Marilyn all of five minutes in the boat before she decided she loved it.
 She caught on to the basics quickly and we paddled several miles, exploring some hidden coves, watched the lobster boats, seabirds and herons going about their business.

-That afternoon she tried the Corona seakayak, which doesn’t feel as stable (initial feelings can be deceiving) and she liked that, too.
-In fact, for the rest of the trip she chose to paddle “her” Corona while the rest of us tried to keep up with her.
+That afternoon she tried one of the sea kayaks, which doesn’t feel as stable (initial feelings can be deceiving) and she liked that, too.
+In fact, for the rest of the trip she chose to paddle “her” kayak while the rest of us tried to keep up with her.

 If you don’t know anyone who will take you out on your first (or 50th) sea kayaking expedition, there are plenty of places to get onto the water safely with good equipment.